My Personal Philosophy on Dance Teaching

 For me, teaching dance means more than just teaching steps.
 As a teacher I am blessed with the greatest responsibility of all: to shape future citizens.
 My aim is that all of my students leave my class as happy, confident individuals with transferable life skills that enable them to blossom into successful, conscientious, caring young people… with good posture, co-ordination and musicality!
 It is my hope that those with the aptitude and potential go onto careers in Dance.

 As an ambassador for life-long learning, I strive to continue developing as an educator.
 I strongly encourage my students to be the best they can be, and so I feel it is only fair that I apply the same principle to myself.
-With this in mind, I have recently graduated from the dance teaching diploma programme at The Royal Ballet School.
+With this in mind, I recently graduated from the The Royal Ballet School’s Dance Teaching Diploma in 2020.